Continuum Surface Energy from a Lattice Model

 One way to ensure this might be to seek a sequence of dilation factors $r_k\in\RR$ satisfying condition \eqref{bbl} imposed by \cite{Blanc}, i.e., $R(r_k)=0$.
-It is not clear for what choices of $\Om$ this is possible, and we modify this approach in two ways.
+It is not clear for what choices of $\Om$ this is possible, and we consider two ways to modify this approach.

 \emph{First, we relax the condition $R(r_k)=0$ and require instead that there is a sequence $r_k$ such that} \be R(r_k)=o(r_k),\quad r_k\to \infty,\ee so that the lattice point remainder is of lower order than the surface energy, which is $O(r_k)$.
 This is satisfied for the smooth regions with positive boundary curvature of Section \ref{sec4}, where the fact that $R( r)=O(r^{2/3})$ for any real sequence $r\to\infty$ was exploited in proving Proposition \ref{smopo}.
 As a result, the density $\gamma_\circ$ in \eqref{zazen} is continuous in the unit normal by extension to the whole of $S^1$; see Proposition \ref{propg} (i).